EngJurado/profile-card/README.md

 - **`cvLink`**: Provide the URL to your resume in PDF format for download or insert it in /public/files/resume-cv.pdf
 - **`profileImage`**: Upload your professional profile picture here.

-To use more social links, copy and paste this block of code in /src/components/Card.astro below the existing social links:
+To use more social links, copy and paste this block of code in /src/components/Card.astro file in the position of your desire inside the card.

 ```sh
 <a href={twitterx} class="hover-text" target="_blank">